4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

 Amazon wasn't the only target.
 The hearing promised to examine the "dominance" of all four tech giants, and a lot of the questioning — mainly from Democrats — zeroed in on competition.

-Drawing on more than a million documents and hundreds of hours of testimony collected in the committee's year-long investigation, lawmakers also peppered the other three CEOs with questions about how their companies got so big, and whether they are using their might to hurt much smaller competitors.
+Drawing on more than a million documents and hundreds of hours of testimony collected in the committee's yearlong investigation, lawmakers also peppered the other three CEOs with questions about how their companies got so big and whether they are using their might to hurt much smaller competitors.

 Google CEO Pichai was pressed on search and advertising, with lawmakers probing whether Google favors its own pages and products and accusing it of stealing content from competing services such as Yelp.